csgohacks/master-guide/legit-+-hvh-features-cheat-software/aimware/README.md

 ### Ragebot

-* Anti-Aim is wacky --TODO
+* Anti-Aim is wacky, however a recent update brings a god-like anti-aim method to aimware. --TODO
 * Reslover is extremely un-optimized, causing FPS drop often.

 ### Visuals